paulloz/godot-ink/README.md

 ```

 Depending on the version of Godot you're using, you might still have issues with the editor plugin.
 Do not worry, you don't actually need to enable it to use **godot-ink**.
-If you don't want to bother with extensive troubleshooting, all you have to do is attach `addons/paulloz.ink/Story.cs` to a node (or use it as a singleton).
-This node will become the `Story` node for the rest of this documentation.
+If you don't want to bother with extensive troubleshooting, all you have to do is attach `addons/paulloz.ink/InkStory.cs` to a node (or use it as a singleton).
+This node will become the `InkStory` node for the rest of this documentation.

 ### TODO:
 * Getting/Setting/Observing InkLists